-- Ability to explain the foundations, definitions, and challenges of Big Data and various Analytical tool - 2.
+- 1. Ability to explain the foundations, definitions, and challenges of Big Data and various Analytical tool - 2.
 Ability to program using HADOOP and Map reduce, NOSQL - 3.
-Ability to understand the importance of Big Data in Social Media and Mining. - 4.
-Ability to analyze data through machine learning - 5.
-Abe to structure the data using Hadoop.
+Ability to understand the importance of Big Data in Social Media and Mining.